alessandropontini/Portfolio/COLAB/README.md

-This folder contain only few code from Colaboratory
+This folder contains only few code from Colaboratory